Left anterior descending artery: Function

 The artery supplies the anterior region of the left ventricle, including: the anterolateral myocardium, apex, anterior interventricular septum, and anterolateral papillary muscle.
 The LAD typically supplies 45–55% of the left ventricle and is therefore considered the most critical vessel in terms of myocardial blood supply.

-Left: Critical stenosis (95%) of the proximal LAD in a patient with Wellens' Warning.
+Left: Critical stenosis (95%) of the proximal LAD in a patient with Wellens syndrome.

 Right: The same patient after reperfusion.